Search

 Credit: Envato Elements/ Picsuite

-Since the fireplace is often enclosed by metal or concrete, it is comparatively fireproof.
-To hide money and other valuables from plain sight, make sure to mount it in the fireplace and firmly secure it in place.
+Since the fireplace is usually enclosed by metal or concrete, it's relatively fireproof.
+To hide money and other valuables from plain sight, make sure to place them inside the fireplace and securely fasten them in place.
+Also, make sure not to use it while your money is in there.

 10) Place It in a Fish Tank